fajarnurdiansyah/fajarnurdiansyah.github.com/links/_posts/2011-10-13-dart-or-why-javascript-has-already-won.md

 > JavaScript is **already there**.
 On a couple of billion devices.

 I agree with him, there's little else to say.
+But as they say, it's essential to keep those people *who know* a thing can't be done from bothering the people *who are doing* it.